Notes

 ----

 I was still able to function and perform routines, yet operated on autopilot, because the inner signal that normally anchors authorship and meaning was muted or inaccessible.
-This is what distinguished axes that remained available for integration from those that collapsed.
+This is what distinguished axes that remained available for navigation from those that collapsed.
 Consciousness didn't disappear, but contrast no longer held strongly enough for affect to organize and guide action.
 Because my collapse and trauma involved core identity and core values, and these axes carried higher structural load, the resulting disorientation propagated outward into other domains over time, leaving only low-stakes axes related to basic daily functioning available.

 -----